 And we will not stop the dialogue, even if we are running out of words.

-UNICEF has received thousands of poems like Amjad's from children all around the world since launching the Poems for Peace Initiative in 2020.
-The project invites young people who are living in countries where there is armed conflict, or who have fled their home countries to escape conflict, to use poetry to share their feelings and experiences and to express their hopes for a more peaceful future.
+UNICEF has received thousands of poems like Amjad's from children and young people all around the world since launching the Poems for Peace Initiative in 2020.
+The project invites kids who are living in or who have fled countries where there is armed conflict to share their feelings and experiences in verse.

 Amjad, 14, of Yemen, submitted his poem for peace to UNICEF expressing his hopes and dreams for the future.